adam-bauer-34/BVZP-SM-Tex-SMACM-reprod/DATA_AVAIL.md

 - `str` (longwave heat flux)
 - `sshf` (sensible heat flux)
 - `tp` (precipitation)

-and post-processed hourly values into daily means.
+We post-processed hourly values into daily means.
 Please reach out to the corresponding author on the paper if you need assistance in downloading the data or post-processing it into daily mean values.

 # Model Simulations
 Comparing our soil moisture dynamics with ERA5 requires integrating our Hasselmann model with stochastic precipitation.
 These simulations will be generated on-the-fly when the code doesn't detect that another file exists. *NOTE*: They might take a while. :)